-NOTICE IS HEREBY GIVEN that the regular meetings of the Environmental Commission of the Borough of Hightstown, County of Mercer, State of New Jersey, for 2017 will be held on the fourth Tuesday of each month, at 7:00 p.m., unless otherwise noted, at the Hightstown – Apollo Lodge #41 F&AM at 535 North Main Street, Hightstown.
-The Reorganization meeting for 2018 will be held on January 2, 2018.
+NOTICE IS HEREBY GIVEN that the regular meetings of the Environmental Commission of the Borough of Hightstown, County of Mercer, State of New Jersey, for 2018 will be held on the fourth Tuesday of each month, with the exception of December which will be held on December 18, 2017, at 7:00 p.m., unless otherwise noted, at the Hightstown Housing Authority located at 131 Rogers Avenue, Hightstown.
+The Reorganization meeting for 2019 will be held on January 8, 2019.

 Debra L. Sopronyi

 |Barbara Jones||3 yrs.||2020|